lcerezo/lcerezo.github.io/_posts/2018-02-12-A-story-about-laptops.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">BadUSB Cable #2.
 HID attack through an Apple MacBook USB-C charger.
 Great for shared workspaces!<br><br>Build info coming this month.
 Still working out some things.
 These cables work on just about any device with a USB port (Mac/Win/Linux, phones too) <a href="https://t.co/b6254FvpLY">pic.twitter.com/b6254FvpLY</a></p>&mdash; MG (@_MG_) <a href="https://twitter.com/_MG_/status/949684949614907395?ref_src=twsrc%5Etfw">January 6, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

  I like this change.
-This change feels like apple.
+This change feels like Apple.

  Then there's the other controversial feature.
 That keyboard.
 That thin butterfly keyboard.
 That horrible abomination of a keyboard.

-Let's rewind a bit.
-Keyboards to many, especially in a role like mine, are shall we say, are a little divisive.
+>Keyboards to many, especially in a role like mine, are shall we say, are a little divisive.
 No matter what keyboard you like, and there are many, one feature we all agree should be good is that when a key is pressed, it should register that keypress.
 This keyboard does not do that.
 ![keyboards]({{ site.url}}/assets/images/wierd_keyboards.png)

 My work recently sent me one of these new mbp to replace the aging 2014 model.
 I locked my selfout of the laptop within 10 minutes of opening it, due to
 * my password resembling modem noise
 * that shift key not registering every keypress.

-> After that incident, I clicked buy on a the first non Apple laptop I purchased in 14 years.
+> After that incident, I was convinced the new keyboard was not for me.
+I clicked buy on a the first non Apple laptop I purchased in 14 years.

 ### The search for a better butter knife
 I did a little research and narrowed down my choices to three laptops.
 My requirements were simple.